cdgriffith/Box/README.rst

 Default Box
 ~~~~~~~~~~~

 It's boxes all the way down.
+At least, when you specify `default_box=True` it can be.

 .. code:: python